shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 That is, the OS is an overhead.
 However, it is necessary to manage resources, and abstract details.
 Thus, the OS is a layer/intermediatry between the program (requestor) and the resources (request).

+The system calls from 447 was for input/output/management of the process (terminate)/system-level randomness.

 ![](System%20Call.png)